 Work projects can contribute immensely to our professional development, especially for those of us just starting out in our careers.
-In my role, many of the skills that I rely on — like communicating across teams, or setting & managing deadlines — continue to be honed by my experiences on certain projects.
+Many of the skills I rely on for my role — like prioritizing tasks, or setting & managing deadlines — continue to be honed by my participation on certain projects.

-Whether you’re coordinating your organization’s next event, or even guiding staff through a major data transition, there’s a lot of learning that happens when you manage any aspect of a project.
+Whether you’re coordinating your organization’s next event, or guiding staff through a major data transition, there’s a lot of learning – and productivity – that comes with managing a project well.
 So, why not apply those lessons outside of the office?
-(Personally, I’m most organized and productive when I’m at work.
-It’s my personal life that tends to be in disarray!)

 Here are 10 project management skills that can help us to see results – both within and beyond the office.